Resilience at risk

 - –

-—-. loss, pollution and the degradation of ecosystems continues, progress on the SDGsSustainable Development Goal could unravel, exacerbating hunger, poverty, conflict, disasters, and health emergencies.
+—-. loss, pollution and ecosystems degradation will unravel progress on the SDGsSustainable Development Goal, exacerbating hunger, poverty, conflict, disasters, and health crises.
 The COVID-19COVID-19 is an infectious disease caused by the strain of coronavirus SARS-CoV-2 discovered in December 2019.
 Coronaviruses are a large family of viruses which may cause illness in animals or humans.
 In humans, several coronaviruses are known to cause respiratory infections ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).
 The most recently discovered coronavirus causes coronavirus disease COVID-19 -—

 – ‒